Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

-WooCommerce - mostly a one-time initial investment apart from hosting
+WooCommerce - one-time initial investment + hosting fees

 When you want to start a shop online with WooCommerce, there are some initial costs involved - but given that WooCommerce is a free WordPress plugin which is open source, its actual cost is zero.

 That doesn't mean that there are no costs involved though.

 The biggest spend will probably be on a suitable WooCommerce hosting plan.
 But let's look at all the costs associated with setting up shop with WooCommerce.

 You need to purchase a domain, we would suggest managed WordPress hosting package (we recommend a good VPS such as our InMotion plan), maybe buy a premium theme.
 Moreover, you are going to need some premium plugins to enjoy the latest features, timely updates, and professional support.

 In a nutshell, WooCommerce is more expensive to get started.
 But once you get started, there is no recurring fee except for the yearly domain and WordPress hosting renewal fees.
 There are no transaction fees except anything which might be imposed by your payment gateway.

 Winner: tie - this pretty much depends on your business model and requirements.
 We can't make a judgment here because you're going to have to make an assessment of your situation and decide what model works best for you.

 If you need to perform additional stuff such as Facebook chatbots, run email marketing campaigns, cart abandonment and recovery, you'll probably need to spend a bit more.